 - Secured car loan.
-A secured car loan is a loan where the bank uses the new car as collateral if you default on payments.
+Most car loans use the new car as collateral in case you default on payments.
 The interest rate is typically less than what comes with an unsecured loan because there’s less risk for the lender.

-- Fixed rate car loan.
-A fixed rate loan locks in an interest rate throughout the term of the loan giving you certainty that payments won’t change.
-If market rates are likely to increase in the future, the fixed rate could be cheaper.
+- Fixed-rate car loan.
+A fixed-rate car loan locks in an interest rate throughout the term of the loan — giving you certainty that payments won’t change.

 Here are some factors to consider when comparing loans for a new car:

 - Interest rate and APR.
 These two rates pinpoint how competitive a loan is.
-An APR includes interest and all fees to let you know exactly how much you will have paid at the end of the loan term.
+An APR includes interest and all fees to let you know exactly how much you’ll have paid at the end of the loan term.

 - Other fees and charges.
 These extra costs could range from loan origination to early termination fees.
-The lender should be transparent about any fees before the agreement is finalized — always read the terms and conditions.
+The lender should be transparent about any fees before the agreement is finalized — always read the terms and conditions before signing.

-- Extra payments.
+- Prepayment penalties.
 It varies by lender, but you may be able to repay your loan earlier without paying any fees.
 Be sure your loan doesn’t come with any fees for early repayment that could change the overall cost of the loan.